 That of billionaires in dollars.
 They are just 2,397.
 A precise number, 2,397: more or less the inhabitants of Cesana Brianza, a village in the province of Lecco that could comfortably welcome everyone.
 However, they would hardly choose that kind of accommodation.

 Worldwide 87% of the ultra rich are men, 13% are women, with a good jump of average age: 62 for the former, 50 for the latter.
 Then, always about age.
 It will also be fun to be overwhelmingly rich at the age of sixty, but let's admit it; there is no competition, it's far better to be a young person or a teenager.

 There is one thing that money as much as you strive for cannot afford us to buy: youth.
 And it is here that we enter the territory marked a long time ago by the "rich kids of Instagram".
-Exploded in the summer of 2012, a total avant-garde that then became a meme, TV series, imitated also by rich people who had nothing but ambitions; beautiful, beautiful, beautiful, rich, rich, rich, the RKOI were the first to openly manifest a lifestyle of class über-located now merged into a TV show at Riccanza.
-They did - and do - news, they generate media, and rightly so: there are not many millennials who can boast the title of Ultra High Net Worth Individuals, they are just 7,200.
+Exploded in the summer of 2012, a total avant-garde that then became a meme, TV series, imitated also by rich people who had nothing but ambitions; beautiful, beautiful, beautiful, rich, rich, rich, the RKOI were the first to openly manifest a lifestyle of class über-located now merged into TV shows, such as Riccanza in Italy.
+They did - and do - news, they generate media, and righfully so: there are not many millennials who can boast the title of Ultra High Net Worth Individuals, they are just 7,200.

 Staying in the field of hobbies, an important place is played in elite sports; playing polo in the snow of St. Moritz is quite elitist and positioning?
 Probably yes.
 Another hybrid between hobbies and investment, aviation: that seems to always exert an unquestionable fascination, both for pleasure and for parallel investment to diversify.
 To make a name for yourself, Warren Buffett has invested in a private jet service that isn't exactly for everyone: it costs just over $6,000 per hour of flight time.